 MADISON...
-Veterans and members of the U.S. armed forces will have greater access to Wisconsin's public higher education institutions - and incentive to keep their skills in the state - under legislation waiving their application fees, which cleared the Assembly Committee on Colleges and Universities today in a unanimous vote.
+Veterans and members of the U.S. armed forces will have greater access to Wisconsin's public higher education institutions - and incentive to keep their skills in the state - under legislation waiving their application fees, which cleared the State Assembly today in a 96-2 vote.